The Good News for Your Joints

 Turmeric and boswellia have been used as herbal supplements for centuries for a wide range of purposes.
 They contain both aqueous (water) and lipid (fat) soluble components, which provide potent joint support and antioxidant properties.
 This makes them ideal for maintaining healthy joints within the body.

-This makes Joint Care a “double duty” supplement because it also provides healthful support for brain and cardiovascular function.
+Joint Care is a “double duty” supplement because it provides healthful support for brain and cardiovascular function.
 Numerous studies have shown that components of turmeric support healthy cognitive function.
 The antioxidant properties also help support a healthy cardiovascular vascular system.
 Similarly, boswellia also has been found to support optimal cognitive function associated with normal aging.

 CurcuWIN® Turmeric Extract (Curcumin)